Page 1 of 2

-Ada was the only (legitimate) daughter of the poet, Lord Byron.
-Her father separated from her mother two months after she was born and left England for good.
+Augusta Ada was the only (legitimate) daughter of the poet, Lord Byron.
+Her mother fled the marital home, taking Ada with her just five weeks after the birth and in the following month Byron left England for good to escape his creditors.
 As a consequence Ada never knew her father and his only real influence on her life was the scandal of his conduct.
 Enough about Byron, there are plenty of books and articles about his life.

 Ada was educated by private tutors and for some reason she formed a strong attachment to the sciences and mathematics in particular.
 At the time the distinction between the arts and sciences wasn't quite so strong.
 It was perfectly reasonable to be the child of a poet and a mathematician.
-Ada's mother was something of a mathematician herself, Byron referred to her as his "princess of the parallelograms".
+Ada's mother was something of a mathematician herself and Byron, who was always eager for news of his estranged daughter, referred to her as his "princess of the parallelograms".

 The bias against women doing anything important was, however, very strong and you can detect a certain novelty value in the way the male scientists that she befriended regarded and promoted her work.
 You also need to keep in mind that Ada was rich and privileged and her confidence in her abilities borders on the conceited.
 I don't think I would have liked Ada but you never can tell, she had some of the characteristics that befit a programmer!